MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update.md

 ms.service: "dynamics365-business-central"
 author: jswymer
 ---
-# Installing a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Cumulative Update
+# Installing a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Spring 2019 Cumulative Update

-This article describes how to install a cumulative update for[!INCLUDE[prodshort](../developer/includes/prodshort.md)] on-premises.
+This article describes how to install a cumulative update for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] on-premises.
 A cumulative update is a cumulative set of files that includes all hotfixes and regulatory features that have been released for Business Central.

 ## Download the cumulative update package